gatch14/base-project/README.md

 # base-project
 A tiny base project for a REST API with NodeJS.

+1) Clone this repository
-1) Install packages: npm install
+2) Install packages: npm install
-2) Create your postgres database
+3) Create your postgres database
-3) In config/config.json change your auth for database connection
+4) In config/config.json change your auth for database connection
-4) Run migration: node_modules/.bin/sequelize db:migrate
+5) Run migration: node_modules/.bin/sequelize db:migrate
-5) npm start
+6) npm start

 Access in your browser to show travel in json with google map: http://localhost:3000/api/transports